-Teams providing business support are business development, estates management, finance, general counsel, information systems, people, projects and innovation and quality and risk.
+Teams providing business support are business development, estates management, finance, information systems, people, projects and innovation and quality and risk.

-Our supply chain consists of circa 970 suppliers and our procurement expenditure in 2021/2022 was approximately £36 million in relation to the purchasing of goods and services that support the operations of our offices and services to our clients.
-These include office supplies, marketing materials, digital agents, ICT hardware and software, estate services such as cleaning, waste management, office design, office fixtures and fittings during fit out, refurbishments and maintenance, uniforms and catering, hospitality services such as hotels for conferences and training events, security and couriers as well as recruitment agents and temporary staff provision.
-We purchase professional services and work with other law firms and experts including barristers, court services and enforcement, tracing agents, vehicle recovery agents, litigation support providers, environmental consultants, surveyors, planning consultants, medical professionals, financial advisors and title indemnity insurance policies from insurance companies and brokers.
+As a provider of legal services our supply chain is not overly complex and consists of circa 500 active suppliers in relation to the purchasing of goods and services that support the operations of our offices and services to our clients.
+These include office supplies, marketing materials, digital agents, IT services and hardware, estate services including cleaning, waste management, refurbishments and maintenance, uniforms and catering, internal and external event services, security, couriers, and recruitment agents.
+We purchase professional services and work with other law firms and experts in the direct delivery of services to our clients including barristers and court services.